SuadeLabs/fire/documentation/properties/purpose.md

 # exchange_rate

-The exchange rate type represents different types of exchange rates used for various financial calculations and reporting purposes.
+The exchange rate purpose represents different types of exchange rates used for various financial calculations and reporting purposes.

 ```bash
 ├── average_rate